 In August 2017, there is a new wave of LA rappers bubbling that are finally getting the praise, buzz and support they deserve.
-There is a real movement flourishing lead by hard working artist who in the past few years have witnessed countless artists come from out of town and sell out shows, merchandise, pack-out pop up shops, receive features on large publications and platforms like VICE, XXL, No Jumper, Complex.
+There is a real movement flourishing lead by hard working artists who in the past few years have witnessed countless rappers come from out of town only to sell out shows, merchandise, pack-out pop up shops, and receive features on large publications and platforms like VICE, XXL, No Jumper, Complex.

-Monday August 14th, 2017, the tide turned.
+-Monday August 14th, 2017, the tide turned.
 It was a legendary moment in time for LA hip hop.
 I’m calling it now.
 This was a moment.
 The energy that filled the room was inescapable and leaked out to the packed patio was inexplicable.
 The cohesiveness of this lineup was unmatched.
-All the artists on the bill are buzzing, bubbling, improving, gaining notoriety, have hundreds of thousands of plays on streaming sites, nearly all have records together.
-It was the perfect lineup for the exact moment in time.
+All the artists on the bill are buzzing, bubbling, improving, gaining notoriety, have hundreds of thousands of plays on streaming sites, and coincidentally all have records together.
+It was the perfect lineup for this exact moment in time.

 After months of spitballing, planning, promoting, coordinating, Jeff Weiss and I were able to make this moment happen.
 I approached Jeff about creating this show with nearly this same exact line up back in March of this year.
-At that point, I had never met Jeff, we had a few conversations about LA music, I just respected him and his support of LA artists so much, I felt like this was something LA needed.
-Fast forward to August all the pieces fell into place as he was able to obtain a residency with the very talented band Pioneer 11 at The Echo Monday nights in August, he asked me to be a co-presenter.
-Naturally I instantly hit up Cypress Moreno to see how we can get our dream line-up done being that he is LA hip hop right now.
-Long story short, he and TK were able to help make it happen, they did all the corralling of the artist, speaking to their managers, pitching the idea of a free all ages show for the love, successfully.
+At that point, I had never met Jeff, we had a few conversations about LA music.
+I just respected him and his support of LA artists so much.
+I felt like this was something LA needed.
+Fast forward to August, all the pieces fell into place as he was able to obtain a residency with the very talented band Pioneer 11 at The Echo Monday nights in August.
+He asked me to be a co-presenter.
+Naturally, I instantly hit up Cypress Moreno to see how we can get our dream line-up done, being that he is LA hip hop right now.
+Long story short, he and TK were able to help make it happen, they did all the corralling of the artist, speaking to their managers, and pitching the idea of a free all ages show for the love, successfully.

 The results were incredible.
 A packed out, a support-filled show, with great performances, all artists bringing their own flavor, vibes, energy on stage.
 Many choosing to watch their counterparts rock the stage after their sets and even joining them to vibe out and show the fans in attendance it’s all love.